SnapperGee/periodic-element/README.md

 ]]
 ```

-## Elements Module Object/Table
+## Elements Object

-This will most likely be one of the main and most used module objects of this
+This will most likely be one of the main and most used objects of this module.
-module.
-It contains the `Elements` module object which can be used to get an
+It contains the `Elements` module object which can be used to get an `Element`
-`Element` object via its atomic number, symbol, or name making it very easy and
+object via its atomic number, symbol, or name making it very easy and convenient
-convenient to use `Element` objects.
+to use `Element` objects.

 Reference the [example above](#installation--usage) for how it can be used.